 Social and emotional learning (SEL) enhances students’ capacity to integrate skills, attitudes, and behaviors to deal effectively and ethically with daily tasks and challenges.
 Like many similar frameworks, CASEL’s integrated framework promotes intrapersonal, interpersonal, and cognitive competence.
 There are five core competencies that can be taught in many ways across many settings.

-- Self-awareness: The ability to accurately recognize one’s emotions and thoughts and their influence on behavior.
-This includes accurately assessing one’s strengths and limitations and possessing a well-grounded sense of confidence and optimism.
+The ability to accurately recognize one’s own emotions, thoughts, and values and how they influence behavior.
+The ability to accurately assess one’s strengths and limitations, with a well-grounded sense of confidence, optimism, and a “growth mindset.”

-- Self-management: The ability to regulate one’s emotions, thoughts, and behaviors effectively in different situations.
-This includes managing stress, controlling impulses, motivating oneself, and setting and working toward achieving personal and academic goals.
+The ability to successfully regulate one’s emotions, thoughts, and behaviors in different situations — effectively managing stress, controlling impulses, and motivating oneself.
+The ability to set and work toward personal and academic goals.

-- Social awareness: The ability to take the perspective of and empathize with others from diverse backgrounds and cultures, to understand social and ethical norms for behavior, and to recognize family, school, and community resources and supports.
+The ability to take the perspective of and empathize with others, including those from diverse backgrounds and cultures.
+The ability to understand social and ethical norms for behavior and to recognize family, school, and community resources and supports.

-- Relationship skills: The ability to establish and maintain healthy and rewarding relationships with diverse individuals and groups.
-This includes communicating clearly, listening actively, cooperating, resisting inappropriate social pressure, negotiating conflict constructively, and seeking and offering help when needed.
+The ability to establish and maintain healthy and rewarding relationships with diverse individuals and groups.
+The ability to communicate clearly, listen well, cooperate with others, resist inappropriate social pressure, negotiate conflict constructively, and seek and offer help when needed.

-- Responsible decision making: The ability to make constructive and respectful choices about personal behavior and social interactions based on consideration of ethical standards, safety concerns, social norms, the realistic evaluation of consequences of various actions, and the well-being of self and others.
+The ability to make constructive choices about personal behavior and social interactions based on ethical standards, safety concerns, and social norms.
+The realistic evaluation of consequences of various actions, and a consideration of the well-being of oneself and others.